belakaria/iMOCA/README.md

 ### Citation
-If you use this code in your academic work please cite our papers:
+If you use this code please cite our papers:
 ```bibtex

 @article{belakaria2021output,